sindrijo/UnityDeeplinks/README.md

  ```

 * Open the web page on the device browser and click the deeplink
-* The Unity app should open and the onDeeplink Unity script method should be invoked, performing whatever it is you designed it to perform
+* The Unity app should open and the Deeplink.Received event should be invoked, notifying any subscribed listeners.